1MDB investigators file charges against wanted Malaysian Jho Low

 Last month, Najib was charged for money laundering and abuse of power in connection with funds transferred from a former unit of 1MDB.
 Najib has denied wrongdoing.

-The DOJ says over $4.5 billion was misappropriated from 1MDB, with some of the money used to buy a private jet, a superyacht, Picasso paintings, jewelry and real estate.
+The DOJ says over $4.5 billion was misappropriated from 1MDB, with some of the money used to buy a private jet, a superyacht, Picasso paintings, jewellery and real estate.

 Earlier this month, the $250 million superyacht Equanimity, which the DOJ says was bought by Jho Low, arrived in Kuala Lumpur after it was seized by authorities.